-By t he end of the course student should be able to: 1 Determine the performance parameters like current gain, voltage gain, input impedance, output impedance using the models such as h-parameter model, simplified CE h - parameter model and $\pi$ -model.
-2 Analyze the frequency response characteristics of single stage and multistage amplifier circuits (i.e. given a lower cut off, upper cut-off frequencies of an amplifier determining the coupling and bypass capacitor values) and different circuit configurations for improving the transistor amplifier characteristics such input impedance, voltage gain etc. 3 Analyze the response of linear wave shaping circuits such as high pass and low pass filter circuits for different types of inputs such as step input, pulse input, square input ramp input.
-4 Analyze the response of Non-linear wave shaping circuits such as clipping and clamping circuits when the sinusoidal input is applied and to design two level clipping circuits in order to select the desired portion of the input signal.
-5 Determine the stable state voltages and currents and design the various multivibrators to meet the given specifications. Мо aning of Course Outcomes with Program Outcomes & Program Specific Outcomes
+By the end of the course student should be able to:

+- Analyze circuits that contain bipolar transistors, resistors and dc sources using appropriate 1 models at low and high frequencies. - 2 Analyze the frequency response characteristics of single stage and multistage amplifier circuits and different circuit configurations for improving the transistor amplifier characteristics such as input impedance, voltage gain etc. - Analyze the response of linear wave shaping circuits such as high pass and low pass filter 3 circuits for different types of inputs such as step input, pulse input, square input ramp input. - Analyze the response of Non-linear wave shaping circuits such as clipping and clamping 4 circuits when the sinusoidal input is applied. - 5 Analyze various multivibrators to meet the given specifications.

-Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes:
+Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes: SYLLABUS

-PSO
+РО PSO

 1 2 3 4 5 6 7 8 9 10 11 12 1 2 3

-СО 1 3 2 - - - - - - - - - - - 2
+1 3 2 2

-2 3 2 2 - - - - - - - - - - 2
+2 3 2 2

-3 3 2 - - - - - - - - - - - 1
+СО 3 3 2 1

-4 3 2 - - - - - - - - - - - 1
+4 3 2 1

-5 3 2 2 - - - - - - - - - - 2
+5 3 2 2